avventuriere/avventuriere.github.io/_talks/koval.2013.internal.structure.and.meaning.of.tatar.adjectives.md

 venue: "The 10th Conference on Typology and Grammar for Young Scholars"
 date: November 21--23 2013
 location: "Institute for Linguistic Studies RAS, St.Petersburg"
+citation: "Pasha Koval.
+2013.
+Internal structure and meaning of Tatar adjectives (Talk).
+The 10th Conference on Typology and Grammar for Young Scholars.
+Institute for Linguistic Studies RAS, St.Petersburg.
+November 21--23."
 ---